Calgary, Alberta, CanadaCurrent position:

-In 2003, Dr. Forest was appointed to the G.D.W.
-Cameron Visiting Chair with Health Canada, Federal Department of Health, before becoming Assistant Deputy Minister and Chief Scientist (2004-2006).
-As the Principal Scientific Advisor to the Minister of Health, Dr. Forest was accountable for the quality and integrity of the scientific and regulatory research conducted by the department.
-Dr. Forest was also one of the architects of the Public Health Agency of Canada, established in 2004 to provide a national focal point for public health leadership, policy and planning at the national level.
+In 2003, PG Forest was appointed to the G.D.W.
+Cameron Visiting Chair before becoming Assistant Deputy Minister and Chief Scientist (2004-2006) with Health Canada, the federal department of health.
+As the principal scientific advisor to the Minister of Health, PG Forest was accountable for the quality and integrity of the scientific and regulatory research conducted by the department.

-In 2001, Dr. Forest was appointed to the Commission on the Future of Health Care in Canada.
+In 2001, PG Forest was appointed to the Commission on the Future of Health Care in Canada.
+Chaired by Roy J. Romanow, the Royal Commission was mandated to review Canada’s publicly funded health care system and make recommendations to improve its overall performance and long-term sustainability.
 As Director of Research, Dr. Forest was responsible for the evidence produced and used by the Commission and contributed directly to its publications, including the final report and recommendations.